 In a previous post I highlighted the fact that you need to look at what your sailing ambitions are and how you plan to utilise the boat.

-The double hull type boats are especially well fitted for comfortable sailing and touring.
-Due to their nature, they do not heel in near the manner of single-hulls, and often you get a lot of living space in such a wide vessel.
-It is another kind of sailing, and it may be just the right thing for you.
-You should try sailing a catamaran in different weather conditions before going for the buy – which is of course relevant no matter what boat you are acquiring.
+The best kind of boat for cruising or touring is the double-hulled one.
+They don’t heel as much as single hulls, and often you get a lot of livable space in them.
+It’s another way of sailing, and maybe the right one for you.
+You should test sailing a catamaran in different weather conditions before going for the buy – which is of course relevant for any boat you are getting.

 Holiday Get Aways

 I expect most people would set their ambitions in this category.
 With modern boat design and the aid of electronic equipment you can get a good sailboat easily handled by one or two persons and therefore the perfect family boat.
 However, if you are looking for a larger boat, you should also consider a race boat disguised as a touring boat.
 Quite often, you will find that race boat is more stable, as they often have a deeper keel, which you should of course calculate in if you are surrounded by very shallow waters.